nchammas/flintrock/README.md

 ## Motivation

-*Note: The explanation here is provided from the perspective of Flintrock's original author, Nicholas Chammas. spark-ec2 is still an active project, so the problems described below may no longer exist.
-However, they were all present at the time Flintrock was created.*
+*Note: The explanation here is provided from the perspective of Flintrock's original author, Nicholas Chammas.*

 I got started with Spark by using [spark-ec2](https://github.com/amplab/spark-ec2).
 It's one of the biggest reasons I found Spark so accessible.
 I didn't need to spend time upfront working through some setup guide before I could work on a "real" problem.
 Instead, with a simple spark-ec2 command I was able to launch a large, working cluster and get straight to business.

 As I became a heavy user of spark-ec2, several limitations stood out and became an increasing pain.
 They provided me with the motivation for this project.

-Among those limitations were:
+Among those limitations, the most frustrating ones were:

 * **Slow launches**: spark-ec2 cluster launch times increase linearly with the number of slaves being created.
 For example, it takes spark-ec2 **[over an hour](https://issues.apache.org/jira/browse/SPARK-5189)** to launch a cluster with 100 slaves. ([SPARK-4325](https://issues.apache.org/jira/browse/SPARK-4325), [SPARK-5189](https://issues.apache.org/jira/browse/SPARK-5189))
 * **No support for configuration files**: spark-ec2 does not support reading options from a config file, so users are always forced to type them in at the command line. ([SPARK-925](https://issues.apache.org/jira/browse/SPARK-925))
 * **Un-resizable clusters**: Adding or removing slaves from an existing spark-ec2 cluster is not possible. ([SPARK-2008](https://issues.apache.org/jira/browse/SPARK-2008))
-* **Custom machine images**: spark-ec2 uses custom machine images, and since the process of updating those machine images is not automated, they have not been updated in years. ([SPARK-3821](https://issues.apache.org/jira/browse/SPARK-3821))
+* **Custom machine images**: spark-ec2 uses custom machine images, making it difficult for users to bring their own image.
+And since the process of updating those machine images is not automated, they have not been updated in years. ([SPARK-3821](https://issues.apache.org/jira/browse/SPARK-3821))

-* **Unexposed EC2 options**: spark-ec2 does not expose all the EC2 options one would want to use as part of automated performance testing of Spark. ([SPARK-6220](https://issues.apache.org/jira/browse/SPARK-6220))
+I built Flintrock to address all of these shortcomings, which it does.

-* **Poor support for programmatic use cases**: spark-ec2 was not built with programmatic use in mind, so many flows are difficult or impossible to automate. ([SPARK-5627](https://issues.apache.org/jira/browse/SPARK-5627), [SPARK-5629](https://issues.apache.org/jira/browse/SPARK-5629))
+### Why build Flintrock when we have EMR?

-* **No standalone distribution**: spark-ec2 comes bundled with Spark and has no independent releases or distribution.
-Instead of being a nimble tool that can progress independently and be installed separately, it is tied to Spark's release cycle and distributed with Spark, which clocks in at a few hundred megabytes.
+I started work on Flintrock months before [EMR added support for Spark](https://aws.amazon.com/blogs/aws/new-apache-spark-on-amazon-emr/).
+It's likely that, had I considered building Flintrock a year later than I did, I would have decided against it.

-Flintrock addresses all of these shortcomings.
+Now that Flintrock exists, many users appreciate the lower cost of running Flintrock clusters as compared to EMR, as well as Flintrock's simpler interface.
+And for my part, I enjoy working on Flintrock in my free time.

 ### Why didn't you build Flintrock on top of an orchestration tool?